-Programming Fundamentals II consists of lectures delivered in the classroom, hands-on exercises worked by the students in the classroom and additional exercises worked outside of class.
+Programming Fundamentals II consists of lectures delivered in the classroom and hands-on exercises, worked by the students in the classroom.
 Each student has access to a COM personal computer in the classroom.
 These computers have the necessary software installed for working the hands-on exercises.

-Students may use their own personal computers in the classroom after installing the proper software.
+Students are also required to complete assignments outside of class.
 Success in programming depends on a lot of practice.
 Students should plan to work at least one hour outside of class for every hour spent in class.
 More time might be necessary.
 Even though learning programming takes time, it is fun and satisfying to get programs to work properly.